-The shape of the arch is borrowed from the top section of the St. Louis Arch - the keystone that holds the structure together.
+The he arc shape is borrowed from the top section of the St. Louis Arch - the keystone that holds the two sides of the structure together.

-Each arch in the symbol is an equal in size and weight while the orientation and perspective of each is unique.
+Each arc in the symbol is an equal in size and weight while the orientation and perspective of each is unique.

 The inner group of three doubles in number to the outer ring of six.

-The colors in the logo are designed using the principles of a simple color wheel - the inner ring of three are the primary colors that create the outer ring of six.
+The colors in the logo are designed using the principles of a color wheel - the inner ring of three are the primary colors that create the outer ring of six secondary colors.